Dedicated to Frankie Hutton.

 In this analogy, the difference between a real man and a pseudo man (“man-in-quotations-mark”), that is between the man who has his own “I” and one who has not is indicated by the personage sitting in the carriage.
 In the first case, that of a real man, the personage is the owner of the carriage; and in the second case, he is simply the first chance passer-by who pays a fare for the ride.

 In the analogy, the organism or body of a man (third personality) corresponds to the carriage.
-All the functioning and manifestations of feeling of a man (second personality) corresponds to the horse harnessed to the carriage and drawing it; the coachman directing the horse corresponds to the first personality, that is, to what is known as consciousness or mentation; and finally, the personage seated in the carriage and commanding the coachman is that which is called “I” (fourth personality).
+All the functioning and manifestations of feeling of a man (second personality) corresponds to the horse harnessed to the carriage and drawing it.
+The main characteristic of the horse (emotions) is to kick; when the horse kicks man becomes the slave of negative emotions manifested in him.
+The coachman directing the horse corresponds to the first personality, that is, to what is known as consciousness or mentation.
+And finally, the personage seated in the carriage and commanding the coachman is that which is called “I” (fourth personality).

 Let us now see how Mr. Gurdjieff sees us.
 Here is what he had to say: